oscar-system/Oscar.jl/docs/src/Groups/grouplib.md

 ## Groups of small order

-TODO: explain about the scope of this.

-TODO: give proper attribution to the smallgrp package and other things used (in particular, cite it)
+The functions in this section are wrappers for the GAP library of groups of order up to 2000 (except those of order 1024), via the GAP package `SmallGrp` [BEO23](@cite).

 ```@docs
 all_small_groups